About the Jersey Architecture Commission

-The Commission work with the planning service as well as with agents and developers to promote and support the highest possible standards of design in the built environment.
+The Commission work with the planning service as well as with agents and developers to promote and support the Minister’s aspiration for the highest possible standards of design in the built environment.

-What types of scheme are likely to be identified?
+Types of schemes likely to be reviewed

-The commission will be available to offer advice on a variety of schemes including schemes that:
+The Commission offer advice on schemes that:

 - are significant in terms of their scale